6 vitamins you don’t need when you take Heights Smart Supplement

 Are you using the Smart Supplement from Heights?
 Save money and safeguard your health by skipping the following unnecessary vitamins or minerals:

 Vitamin D: Your Smart Supplement contains 400% of your NRV.
-Taking more than that (unless recommended by your doctor), can lead to nausea, an irregular heartbeat, a loss of appetite, and even organ damage.
+Taking more than that (unless recommended by your doctor), can lead to queasiness, an irregular heartbeat, a loss of appetite, and even organ damage.

 Vitamin Bs: Heights includes more than enough of your B1, B2, B3, B5, B6, B7, B9 and B12.
 The amount in your Smart Supplement actually exceeds the NRV’s bare minimum to provide maximum benefits without hitting the higher levels that can cause toxic side effects—but taking additional B-complex vitamins on the side might do exactly that.